MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -AllowNetworkProtectionOnWinServer
-Removes whether to allow network protection to be set to Enabled or Audit Mode for Windows Server.
+Indicates that the cmdlet removes whether to allow network protection to be set to Enabled or Audit Mode for Windows Server.

 ```yaml
 Type: SwitchParameter